bvhadra/Online-Retail-Analysis/README.md

 * What new skills or tools do you plan to learn next based on your project experience?

 ## Deployment
+* The project is currently running in a Jupyter Notebook environment.
+Future plans include deploying it as a web application.

 ### Heroku

 * The App live link is: https://YOUR_APP_NAME.herokuapp.com/